Other Political Committees

 All political committees must appoint a treasurer who resides in North Carolina.
 N.C.G.S. § 163-278.7(a).

 Every treasurer must participate in treasurer training within three months of appointment and at least once every four years thereafter.
 N.C.G.S. § 163-278.7(f).
-More information on treasurer training can be found here.
+More information can be found at Treasurer Training.

 Bank Accounts and the Receipt and Use of Cash